cropped-eme-temp1.png

 THE REALITY

-Over 500 million people worldwide do not have access to safe menstrual products, clean water and waste management facilities to manage their periods with dignity.
-This phenomenon is called period poverty, and in Nigeria, it keeps over 80% of secondary school girls out of school during their periods, serving as one of the main impediments to quality education.
-But period poverty is not just this.
+Over 500 million people worldwide lack access to safe menstrual products, menstrual education, and Water, Hygiene, and Sanitation (WASH) facilities needed to manage their periods with dignity.
+This issue is known as period poverty, and in Nigeria, it keeps many girls out of school during their periods, making it a major barrier to quality education.
+However, the problem is more than this.

 IMG_5367